Lord Peter Wimsey: Detective work

 As recounted in the short story "The Adventurous Exploit of the Cave of Ali Baba", in December 1927 Wimsey fakes his own death, supposedly while hunting big game in Tanganyika, to penetrate and break up a particularly dangerous and well-organised criminal gang.
-Only Wimsey's mother and sister, the loyal Bunter and Inspector Parker know he is still alive.
+Only Wimsey's mother and sister and the loyal Bunter know that he remains alive.
 Emerging victorious after more than a year masquerading as "the disgruntled sacked servant Rogers", Wimsey remarks that "We shall have an awful time with the lawyers, proving that I am me."
 In fact, he returns smoothly to his old life, and the interlude is never referred to in later books.

 During the 1920s, Wimsey has affairs with various women, which are the subject of much gossip in Britain and Europe.
 This part of his life remains hazy: it is hardly ever mentioned in the books set in the same period; most of the scant information on the subject is given in flashbacks from later times, after he meets Harriet Vane and relations with other women become a closed chapter.
 In Busman's Honeymoon Wimsey facetiously refers to a gentleman's duty "to remember whom he had taken to bed" so as not to embarrass his bedmate by calling her by the wrong name.

 There are several references to a relationship with a famous Viennese opera singer, and Bunter—who evidently was involved with this, as with other parts of his master's life—recalls Wimsey being very angry with a French mistress who mistreated her own servant.

 The only one of Wimsey's earlier women to appear in person is the artist Marjorie Phelps, who plays an important role in The Unpleasantness at the Bellona Club.
 She has known Wimsey for years and is attracted to him, though it is not explicitly stated whether they were lovers.
 Wimsey likes her, respects her, and enjoys her company—but that is not enough.
 In Strong Poison, she is the first person other than Wimsey himself to realise that he has fallen in love with Harriet.